Master of Philosophy (Clinical Science)

 All Master of Philosophy students at the University have the opportunity to broaden their research experience through the Career and Research Skills Training (CaRST) program.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

-Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Clinical Studies Coordinator, Research Assistant, Research Manager, Researcher
+Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Clinical Studies Coordinator, Research Manager

 A Master of Philosophy (Clinical Science) comprises an independent, supervised research project mutually agreed upon by the student, their supervisors and Head of School.
-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.